MRichardson2000/eol_laptop_reminders/README.md

 💻 EOL Laptop Reminder Tool
 This script automates the process of identifying laptops nearing their end-of-life (EOL) and sends reminder emails to the helpdesk team.
-It helps ensure timely replacements and supports business continuity planning.
+It helps ensure timely replacements and support.

 -- THIS IS ON EBSFS005 (PRTG Server) --